fuwaneko/node-protobuf/README.md

 ### Windows

 First you have to obtain Microsoft Visual C++ 2010.
 Express is fine, but if you install SP1 then you'll need to reinstall x64 compilers from [here](http://www.microsoft.com/en-us/download/details.aspx?id=4422).
 Node.js distribution for Windows already includes node-gyp tool, so you don't need to worry about it.
+VC++ 2012/2013 should work as long as you have compiler version compatible with your Node.js installation (i.e. 64 for 64 and 32 for 32).
+For any problems compiling native modules on Windows consult [node-gyp](https://github.com/TooTallNate/node-gyp) repository.

 Next, compile libprotobuf.
 Get it from Google, open vsprojects/protobuf.sln and compile it according to your OS version.
 For Windows 64 you *must* compile 64-bit library as Node.js is 64-bit on your system.
 By default there is only 32-bit target, so you have to add 64-bit manually.
 Open libprotobuf project properties and set CRT to Multi-Threaded (*not* DLL).
 Compile libprotobuf Release.